centos-opstools/os-migrate/README.md

           username: admin
           tenant_name: admin

-Once you have a `clouds.yaml` file in place, you can export data from your cloud with a command like:
+Once you have a `clouds.yaml` file in place, you could use a command like the following to export all exportable data into a local folder named `data`:

     $ mkdir data
-    $ os-migrate --os-cloud undercloud -D data export
+    $ os-migrate export --os-cloud undercloud -D data

 Which will produce the following output: